-- 1. Reduction of PaO_2 / FiO_2 ratio on study days 1-7 - 2.
+- 1. Increase of PaO2 / FiO2 ratio on study days 1-7 - 2.
 Improvement in Lung Injury Score on study days 1-7 - 3.
 Number of gastrointestinal intolerances (aspiration, vomiting, regurgitation, diarrhea, elevated gastric residual volumes, abdominal distention and cramping) on study days 1-7 - 4.
-Level of systemic inflammation, as measured by plasma IL-6 and IL-8 levels. - 5.
-Degree of lipid utilization by lipoxygenase, as measured by the ratio of stable urinary metabolites of leukotriene B_4 to B_5 . - 6.
-Measure of oxidative stress on days 3, 6 and 12 compared to baseline as measured by urinary levels of F2-isoprostane metabolites - 7.
-Incidence of bacteremia developing - 8.
+Level of systemic inflammation, as measured by plasma IL-6 and IL-8 levels.

+- 6. Measure of oxidative stress on days 3, 6 and 12 compared to baseline as measured by urinary levels of F2-isoprostane metabolites - 7.
+Incidence of bacteremia. - 8.
 Incidence of Clostridium dificile induced diarrhea. - 9.
 Incidence of ventilator-associated pneumonia - 10.
 Serum levels of markers of nutrition, including albumin and total protein levels between baseline and days 6 and 12.

 Clostridium dificile diarrhea will be diagnosed by one or more daily stool specimen positive for cytotoxin assay or enzyme immunoassay.
-Patients with more than 3 liquid stools totaling more than an estimated 500 ml of stool per day, or those with systemic inflammatory response syndrome unexplained by other infection, may have up to three daily stool samples sent for C. dificile investigation (either cytotoxin assay or enzyme immunoassay).
+Patients with more than 3 liquid stools totaling more than an estimated 500 ml of stool per day, or those with systemic inflammatory response syndrome unexplained by other infection, may have up to three daily stool samples sent for C. difficile investigation (either cytotoxin assay or enzyme immunoassay).